vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 ## For multiple complexes

-The submission of multiple complexes require assembly of numerous input files for DFT calculations (.com files).
+The submission of multiple complexes requires assembly of numerous input files for DFT calculations (.com files).
 In contrast to the single calculation, submission of multiple files cannot be performed by file-by-file submission.
 The files should be send in packages, called batches.
 The batch contains from 20 to 40 files according to the computing power of the HPC.
 Also, each batch must contain one slm file specifying the names of the complexes to be submitted.

 **Required files:** *HPC_generator.py*, *DFT_input_template.com*, *SLM_template.slm*